NuwanthikaW96/Search_Engine-IR_Project/README.md

 In the scrapping process used BeautifulSoup library to scrap the data from HTML file.
 After srapping the data, It pass throught the text preproccing unit.
 To translate the data to englsh language used google translater API.After the post processing translated data create the final data set which in the cricketers.json file.

 ## Searching process

+### Indaxing
+For indexing the data  Elasticsearch is used and I have used the standard indexing methods provided in the Elasticsearch.

 ### Querying
 * Used two types of queries.